akhil-kk/Linux-Administration/readme.md

 ## Graphical editors

-1. emacs        Emacs has a graphocal mode too.
+1. emacs        Emacs has a graphocal mode too
-2. gedit        The default text editor for Gnome.
+2. gedit        The default text editor for Gnome
-3. gvim         The graphical version of vim.
+3. gvim         The graphical version of vim
-4. kedit        The default text editor for the KDE.
+4. kedit        The default text editor for the KDE

 ## File Operations

 **Delete File**
 ```
-rm file         Remove file.
+rm file         Remove file
-rm  -r dir      Remove the diectory and its contents recursively.
+rm -r dir      Remove the diectory and its contents recursively
-rm -f file      Force removal and never.
+rm -f file      Force removal and never
 ```

 **Copying Files**